TUMAAA/deep_reinforcement_learning/navigation_project/README.md

 Detailed instructions to get the environment properly set up with the right Python version and dependencies is provided in the Jupyter notebook Navigation.ipynb.

 ## Instructions
+Make sure to run the Jupyter Notebook server from the repository root.
+This way the needed packaged "module" can be imported.

-To train the agent simply follow the instructions inside the Navigation.ipynb
+To train the agent simply follow the instructions inside the Navigation.ipynb.

 ## Sample output
 The Report.html is a report showing the results obtained when solving the challenge using different DQN configurations.